NicolaLovo/GoogleCloudNotes/ch3-account-setup/ch3.13-limits-and-quotas.md

 - cloud storage
 - cloud sql

+> [!NOTE]
+> Quotas are updated once a day, so it may take up to 24 hours for changes to take effect.

 ## Viewing quotas

 - quota page: IAM&Admin > Quotas
 - API dashboard: APIs&Services
 - apis